cangiuli/hanabi/README.md

+# Hanabi

-Standard ML implementation of Hanabi.
+Standard ML implementation of Hanabi, by Carlo Angiuli.

+This is intended primarily as a testing ground for various strategies.
+Contributions are welcome!